microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationProxyConnectorGroupMembers.md

 This example retrieves all the connectors in the group.

-- `-Id` parameter specifies the connector ID.
+- `Id` parameter specifies the connector group ID.

 ### Example 2: Gets top one connector in the group